How Hardwood Flooring Is Made | Part 3

 Finishing Engineered Wood Floors

-Engineered wood flooring presents a layer of solid hardwood affixed to a tightly designed plywood core.
-Stain and sealants are applied to this top layer in the same way as prefinished hardwood floors.
+Engineered wood flooring consists of a layer of solid hardwood bonded to a tightly constructed plywood core.
+Stain and sealants are applied to the top layer in the same manner as prefinished hardwood floors.

-Once hardwood or engineered wood floor planks have been finished and packaged they will head to your favorite retailer.
-Make your selection from the wide range of species, profiles and finishes, looking for a product that will suit all of your needs.
+Once the hardwood or engineered wood planks are finished and packaged, they are shipped to your local retailer.
+You can choose from a wide variety of species, profiles, and finishes to find a product that meets all of your needs.